 The Annual General Meeting ("AGM") is the principal forum for dialogue with the shareholders.
-The shareholders will be notified of the meeting together with a copy of the Company's Annual Report at least twenty one (21) days before the meeting.
-The Notice of AGM, which sets out the business to be transacted at the AGM, is also published in a major local newspaper.
+As recommended by the MCCG, the notice of AGM will be despatched to shareholders at least twenty eight (28) days before the AGM, to allow shareholders to have additional time to go through the Annual Report and make the necessary attendance and voting arrangements.
+The notice of AGM, which sets out the business to be transacted at the AGM, is also published in a major local newspaper.
 The Board will ensure that each item of special business included in the notices of the AGM or extraordinary general meeting is accompanied by a full explanation of the effects of any proposed resolution.

-At the AGM, the Board will present to the shareholders with a comprehensive report on the progress and performance of the Group and the shareholders are encouraged to participate in the questions and answers session there at, where they will be given the opportunity to raise questions or seek more information during the AGM.
+At the AGM, the Board will brief the shareholders on the progress and performance of the Group and the shareholders are encouraged to participate in the questions and answers session there at, where they will be given the opportunity to raise questions or seek more information during the AGM.
 Informal discussions between the Directors, senior management staff, the shareholders and investors are always active before and after the general meetings.